 This vegan portobello poke bowl is not only a super light and nutritious meal but also so tasty.
 Marinated and oven baked portobello mushroom is the shining star in this dish with its chewy texture that gets close to that of raw fish.
 The combination of sweet and savory flavors and the variety of textures make this bowl so flavorful!

 Poke bowls are now very popular everywhere and quite different than the traditional poke from Hawaii.
 In these bowls, the raw fish is often combined with rice, raw veggies, tons of toppings and tasty sauces.

 The vegan version of a poke bowl means no raw fish, but you can find so many delicious options to replace it.
-I swap the fish for marinated portobello mushroom, but you should check out this beautiful Vegan poke bowl made with watermelon.
-How refreshing!
+In this case, I swap the fish for marinated portobello mushroom, but you should also check out these beautiful vegan watermelon poke bowl or poke with tomato tuna.

 Why you will love this Portobello Poke bowl

 - Healthy: This bowl is filled with good-for-you ingredients.
 The base made of brown rice is topped with nutrient rich veggies and high in vitamins portobellos.
 Keep your salt intake to a minimum by choosing a soy sauce low in sodium.

 - Appetizing look: Make it beautiful by choosing different colored veggies.
 I love the combo of cucumbers-carrots-radishes, but really, there are no limits here.
 Don't forget the mayo drizzling for an eye-catching meal.
 If you are not into spicy sauces, then you can swap for this peanut butter sauce instead.

 - Interesting contrast in flavors and textures: What I love about Poke bowls is that there is a lot going on in there!
 The variety of ingredients keeps each bite interesting.

 1- You will first have to oven bake the mushroom.
 The 4 ingredient only quick marinade consist of a mix of soy sauce, rice vinegar, maple syrup and sesame oil.
 If you want to make this meal gluten-free, choose tamari instead of regular soy sauce.